edbeato/cyclistic_case_study/README.md

 6.)
 Casual riders see **a spike in average ride duration the spring months** that slowly comes back down after the summer while the annual riders have a consistent ride duration throughout the year.

-When looking at the total rides per month we see similar trends.
 Both peak in number of rides during the summer and slow down in the winter months.
 But **the number of rides increases at a higher rate for casual riders as the months get warmer.**

 <img width="423" alt="Screenshot 2024-04-11 at 10 24 18 AM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/f36e7175-34b0-4388-b124-d7762eb1e16f">
 <img width="423" alt="Screenshot 2024-04-11 at 10 29 11 AM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/e8cc0c2a-09a0-4357-b388-a21de6d7f2e0">